DDrew73/491h/labs/lab3/lab3.md

 - For 3 seconds, toggle the RED LED on and off with a button press.
 Then for 3 seconds, the GREEN LED turns on when the button is held, and off when not held.
 Repeat this cycle indefinitely.

 ## Extensions
-- Switch modes at any time by "double clicking" the button.
+- Switch modes at any time by "double clicking" the button instead of relying on a timer.
+- Create a "Simon Says" game where the user has to copy the pattern of a flashing LED with their button presses.

 ## Instructions

 ### Step 1: Get Started
 1. Connect your Arduino Nano ESP32 to your computer.

-2. Open Mu.
+2. Open Mu/VSCode.
 If you have any problems detecting your board, return to Lab 1!

 3. Insert the button into your beadboard.
 It should nicely straddle the center divider.